gabrielisraell/gabrielisraell/README.md

 </div><br/>

-I am a skilled developer proficient in TypeScript, React, and Flutter.
+I am a skilled developer proficient in TypeScript, React, and Redux.
 With experience building web and mobile applications, I bring a strong understanding of front-end development and a passion for creating engaging user experiences.
 My expertise in these technologies enables me to develop efficient, scalable, and maintainable applications that meet user needs.